datalogistics/wildfire-dln/lora/README.md

+There are two options here.
+First, you can use the Multitech MultiConnect Conduit with the xDot for precise communication.
+If at all possible *avoid resetting the gateway*.
+Unfortunately occasionally the device does become unresponsive without a reset.

-The basic xDot wrapper class is xdot.py.
-The version that doesn't rely on gateway responses, and may allow explosions to occur, is xdot_no_guardrails.py.
+The basic wrapper class for the xDot is xdot.py.
+The version that doesn't rely on gateway responses as confirmation of receipt, and may allow explosions to occur, is xdot_no_guardrails.py.

 xdot.py
-xdot_no_guardrails.py - handle with care
+xdot_no_guardrails.py (handle with care)

-These are two solutions to ENGR 210 Lab 8 (Spring 2018) that use the xDot LoRa device (via xdot wrapper class) and an MQTT server.
-The lab description is here: https://github.iu.edu/SOIC-Digital-Systems/Spring-2018/wiki/Lab8

-lab8_soln_mqtt_monitor.py - uses a threaded monitor to confirm transfer and send responses lab8_soln_typical.py - only uses the xDot wrapper and MQTT client to respond

-The solutions above were used to create methods for the ferry. send_coords_with_observation.py will retrieve GPS coordinates from the LoRa/GPS Hat and send them over LoRa via the xDot wrapper class, with a subprocess to monitor messages and confirm that messages have been sent. send_coords.py has the barebones functions to do the same without any confirmation.

-send_coords_with_observation.py
+send_coords.py retrieves GPS coordinates off the Dragino LoRa/GPS Hat and submits them to the gateway via the xDot.
+If an MQTT server is available, it is possible to observe the transfer by monitoring an MQTT client.

 send_coords.py
+send_coords_with_observation.py (requires an MQTT server)

+The second option is simply broadcasting coordinates using the Hat, or turning the RPi+Hat into a single-channel gateway, using the following code, compiled with Makefile and requiring the BCM2835 and RadioHead libraries.

+rf95_client.cpp (broadcasts GPS coordinates input as command-line arguments, attempts a number of times to confirm receipt) rf95_server.cpp (receives messages and replies)